 In A Song of Ice and Fire, Aegon the Conqueror was married to both of his sisters; each of them rode one of the three famous Targaryen dragons.
 It's been suggested to Daenerys that she should have two husbands likewise.

 At the end of Michelle Cooper's Fitz Osborne trilogy Toby and Julia have a loving but nonromantic marriage, and both are involved with Simon.
-This proves to be an ideal solution for them, as it allows Toby to maintain his relationship with Simon while also fulfilling his duties as king; Simon to father the heirs to the throne of Montmaray (to which he was the rightful, but illegitimate heir) (yes, he and Toby found out they were secret cousins after they were sleeping together)note Toby's sister Sophie sleeps with Simon after learning that they're secret cousins, so it's not really that big a concern in the book; and Julia to marry on her own terms.
-The three of them live happily together with their children, and, after all they went through during World War II, they definitely earned it.
+This proves to be an ideal solution for them, as it allows Toby to maintain his relationship with Simon while also fulfilling his duties as king; Simon to father the heirs to the throne of Montmaray (to which he was the rightful, but illegitimate heir; yes, he and Toby found out they were secret cousins after they were sleeping together)note Toby's sister Sophie sleeps with Simon after learning that they're secret cousins, so it's not really that big a concern in the book; and Julia to marry on her own terms.
+The three of them live happily together with their children.

-At least one Star Trek novel has indicated that group marriage is legal on Earth.
+At least one novel has indicated that group marriage is legal on Earth.
+(At least two of which were written by Vonda McIntyre.)

 On DS9, there's a throwaway reference to a Bolian officer having a wife and a co-husband.